Network Device Vendor Management in rConfig V8

 Device Organization: Vendors provide a natural grouping mechanism for devices in your inventory.
 When managing hundreds or thousands of network devices, the ability to filter and view devices by manufacturer streamlines daily operations and simplifies infrastructure visualization.

 Configuration Standardization: Different vendors often require specific connection protocols, command syntaxes, and configuration approaches.
-By associating devices with vendors, you can apply manufacturer-specific connection settings and configuration templates automatically.
+By associating devices with vendors, you can apply manufacturer-specific connection settings and connection templates.

 Reporting and Analytics: Vendor-based reporting allows network teams to analyze infrastructure composition, identify vendor concentration risks, assess licensing requirements, and plan hardware refresh cycles based on manufacturer distribution.